jackjwilliams/jackjwilliams.github.io/_posts/2016-02-25-hangfire-windows-service.md

 ### Problem #5: Web.*.config all over the place

-I am currently using Octopus Deploy for deploying all these project.
+I am currently using Octopus Deploy for deploying all these projects.
 Another issue I found was that my Hangfire Project had to reference my web project due to all the *.cshtml razor views we use to generate emails.
 This brought over a lot of Web.Debug.config, ..., Web.config files - in addition to the HangfireServer.exe.config file.

 Hangfire was getting confused as to what to use - and anytime I referenced ConfigurationManager.AppSetting["MySetting"] it was null.